Context, Judgement, Deduction: Judgement calculi

 \subsubsection{Judgement calculi}

-Given the discussion above, our challenge is pretty clear: how to accommodate type constructors, connectives, and deduction rules in a conceptually unified and technically coherent framework?
-How to treat sequents as judgements?
+Given the discussion above, our challenge is pretty clear: how to accommodate extensional type constructors, connectives, and deduction rules in a conceptually unified and technically coherent framework?
+Provide that we can see sequents as judgements, how do we formally deal with their manipulation from a semantic point of view?
 Let us dive into the definitions.
 For us, to declare a judgement calculus means to specify three boxes of data: \begin{itemize} \item[(S)] Syntax (contexts and objects); \item[(J)] Judgements (acts of knowledge \textit{bound} to a context and \textit{pertaining to} a (list of) object(s)); \item[(R)] Rules (transforming judgements into other judgements). \end{itemize}